 Section 616.210 prescribes the procedure which must be followed where corrective action is necessary.
-Many provisions of this Section are unchanged from 1st First Notice, although they are today spelled out in greater detail.
-Among different provisions is a reduction in the rate of required confirmation sampling at Section 616.210(b)(1) for pesticide facilities from monthly to quarterly, based on the Agency's recommendation (PC #23 at Exhibit 6).
+Most of the provisions of this Section are unchanged from 1st First Notice, although they are spelled out in greater detail.
+Among the differences are a reduction in the rate of required confirmation sampling at Section 616.210(b)(1) for pesticide facilities from monthly to quarterly, based on the Agency's recommendation (PC